bionelabs/Bione-Signal-Crypto-App/README.md

 ## Install
 Cryptocurrency signal crypto app for trading with an intelligent bot.

-<b>Available on the Apple Store</b>: https://apps.apple.com/us/app/bione-signal-buy-btc-crypto/id6443679288
+<a href="https://www.seekpng.com/ipng/u2e6u2a9a9a9t4a9_apple-01-available-on-the-app-store/" target="https://apps.apple.com/us/app/bione-signal-buy-btc-crypto/id6443679288">Available on the Apple Store</a>

 ## Features
 * ✅ Best crypto signals for future (buy, sell) trading on Binance with an intelligent bot even in a downtrend market.